AlfieGoat/software-engineering-agile-module/README.md

 ### Step 1: Add the schema to the GraphQL Product Builder
 Let's add the customer to the database.

 Navigate to https://graphqlproductbuilder.co.uk/sourceGraphQLSchema and we can add the exhaustive schema for our GraphQL API.
-This
+This is needed because all of the GraphQL Subsets are based on this *source of truth schema*.

 ![The Source GraphQL Schema page with the schema filled in](./documentation/SourceGraphQLSchemaWithSchema.png)

 ### Step 2: Create the GraphQL Subsets

 We need to create a GraphQL Subset.
+But why?
 What is a GraphQL Subset?
 These subsets are what make up the final product.
-Each subset is a subset of the complete GraphQL schema.
+Each subset is a chunk of the complete GraphQL schema.
 These subsets can be composed together to form a product, where the subset schemas are merged into a single schema and stored in the product.
+GraphQL Subsets can overlap.

 - Navigate to https://graphqlproductbuilder.co.uk/graphQLSubsets.
 - Create a new GraphQLSubset for the base tweet information